spatialos/UnrealGDK/SpatialGDK/Documentation/features.md

 ## Static subobject replication

 The GDK currently supports replication of static subobjects owned by an actor.
-Scene Component replication is not yet supported but will be soon.

 Properties and RPCs within subobjects have the same support as an Actor’s properties and RPCs.